 2. Failure to Follow Up Eligibility and Vesting Provisions

-The plan document spells out when employees are eligible to begin participating in the plan as well as their rights to retirement benefits and the formulas to determine such benefits based on the correct application of service and/or age requirements of the plan regarding eligibility for participation as well as the proper application of vesting schedules.
+The plan document spells out when employees are eligible to begin participating in the plan, as well as their rights to retirement benefits.
+The formulas to determine such benefits are based on the correct application of service and/or age requirements of the plan regarding eligibility for participation as well as the proper application of vesting schedules.

 3. Not Depositing Participant Contributions on a Timely Basis